How to Open a Business Checking Account Online with No ChexSystems

 business meeting

-Finding Business Checking Accounts with No ChexSystems
+Where to Open a Business Checking Account with No ChexSystems

-Although most banks use ChexSystems, not every lender in the U.S. does.
+Although most banks use ChexSystems, not every bank in the U.S. does.
 A bank that doesn’t use ChexSystems can be a great option if local banks and credit unions aren’t likely to approve you for a new business checking account.
 Here are six banks that don’t use ChexSystems:

-1. Chime Checking
+1. SoFi Checking & Savings

 The signup process is fairly straightforward, taking only minutes and not pulling a report from ChexSystems.
 But since Chime doesn’t offer business checking accounts, you won’t get any of the business-friendly features that come with business checking accounts.